 Infestation can lead to reduced native vegetation including woodland orchids such as yellow lady slippers.
 It causes negative long term effects in soil and reduces available plants for wildlife such as deer, birds and insects.
 Therefore, it is listed as a prohibited noxious weed in the Alberta Weed Control Act.

-We are looking for volunteers to come and help remove this weed.
 We will meet at the corner of 91 Street and 77 Avenue.
-Water and light snacks will be provided.
+Water and refreshments will be provided.